Version: 2.1 | Last Updated: June 24, 2026

 If a Dispute is not resolved within thirty (30) days after the Notice of Dispute is sent (or if the Notified Party fails to respond within ten (10) business days), the Notifying Party may initiate an arbitration proceeding.

-Any claim, dispute, or controversy arising out of or relating to this Agreement, the Card, or your Account ("Dispute") shall be resolved by binding arbitration before a single neutral arbitrator.
+Except where mandatory arbitration of consumer disputes is prohibited by the law applicable to the Cardholder, any claim, dispute, or controversy arising out of or relating to this Agreement, the Card, or your Card (“Dispute”) shall be resolved by binding arbitration before a single neutral arbitrator.
 The substantive law governing all card-related Disputes shall be the laws of the Commonwealth of Puerto Rico (see Section 21).
-The procedural rules for arbitration shall be determined based on the User's contracting entity:
+The procedural rules for arbitration shall be determined based on the User’s contracting entity:

 TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, NEITHER YOU NOR BLINK SHALL BE ENTITLED TO CONSOLIDATE, JOIN OR COORDINATE DISPUTES BY OR AGAINST OTHER INDIVIDUALS OR ENTITIES, OR ARBITRATE OR LITIGATE ANY DISPUTE IN A REPRESENTATIVE CAPACITY, INCLUDING AS A REPRESENTATIVE MEMBER OF A CLASS OR IN A PRIVATE ATTORNEY GENERAL CAPACITY.
 IN CONNECTION WITH ANY DISPUTE, ANY AND ALL SUCH RIGHTS ARE HEREBY EXPRESSLY AND UNCONDITIONALLY WAIVED.